weeklyjavascript/weeklyjavascript.github.io/privacy_policy.md

 This document explains how and why we collect information from our users, how we use it, and how you can access or change it.
 This document does not cover third-party sites we link to or which link to us.
 Those sites should have their own privacy policies.

-If you have any problem with this policy or wish to ask questions, please contact us on team@cooperpress.com.
+If you have any problem with this policy or wish to ask questions, please contact us on team@weeklyjavascript.news

 ### What Information We Collect